 - Impresses on managers and professionals the value of proactively engineering things to maximize their resilience, especially business- and safety-critical things.

-Consider your organization’s objectives in relation to both resilience and awareness.
+Consider your organisation’s objectives in relation to both resilience and awareness.
 Are there particular messages you’d like to put across, specific concerns or points to emphasize?
-Feel free to cjustomise and elaborate on the materials: that's why we provide the original customer-editable files.
+Feel free to customise and elaborate on the materials: that's why we provide customer-editable files.

 A timely awareness and training module about making the organization and its supply chains/networks resilient, robust, more able to survive severe challenges (such as COVID-19, ransomware incidents, privacy breaches ...) and emerge on the far side stronger than less reslient competitors.